-Well-documented and well-studied probiotic effector

-molecules in Lactobacillus and Bifidobacterium strains include cell wall-associated structures such as pili, S-layer proteins, and exopolysaccharides.
-For example, the unique spaCBA pili present on the surface of Lactobacillus rhamnosus GG has been shown to competitively exclude various pathogenic bacteria.
+Well-documented and well-studied probiotic effector molecules in lactobacilli and Bifidobacterium strains include cell wall-associated structures such as specific pili, S-layer proteins, exopolysaccharides.
+For example, the unique spaCBA pili present on the surface of Lacticaseibacillus rhamnosus GG has been shown to competitively exclude various pathogenic bacteria.
 Further, the pili play a role in immunomodulation of macrophages and dendritic cells, and promote the probiotic's ability to be retained in the intestine.
-Some widely produced tryptophan-related and histamine-related metabolites, such as those that induce regulatory T-cells in Lactobacillus reuteri strains, have been mechanistically linked to promoting probiotic benefits.
-Other probiotic-produced substances such as GABA, CpG-rich DNA, bacteriocins, and enzymes have also been studied at the molecular level.
-For instance CpG-rich DNA has been shown to inhibit allergy-specific IgE in mice and bacteriocins produced by Lactobacillus salivarius UCC118 reduce Listeria monocytogenes infection in mice.
-Specific molecules, such as pili, mucus-binding proteins, exopolysaccharides, glycoproteins, lectins, have been shown to play a crucial role in the host-microbe and bacteria-bacteria interaction of Lactobacillus and Bifidobacterium strains, promoting adhesion to host epithelial cells or inhibiting bacterial and viral pathogens.
+Some widely produced tryptophan-related and histamine-related metabolites, such as those that induce regulatory T-cells in Limosilactobacillus reuteri strains, have been mechanistically linked to promoting probiotics benefits.
+Other probiotic-produced substances such as GABA, CpG-rich DNA, CpG-rich DNA has been shown to inhibit allergy-specific IgE in mice and bacteriocins produced by Ligilactobacillus salivarius UCC118 reduce Listeria monocytogenes infection in mice.
+Specific molecules, such as pili, mucus-binding proteins, exopolysaccharides, glycoproteins, lectins, have been shown to play a crucial role in the host-microbe and bacteria-bacteria interaction of lactobacilli and Bifidobacterium strains, promoting adhesion to host epithelial cells or inhibiting bacterial and viral pathogens.

-Various attributes that convey beneficial effects by probiotic strains include ability to replicate in the host and persist for a suitable time to impart effects, production of antimicrobial substances and those that interfere with pathogen adherence and virulence, the ability to modulate host immunity, and the ability to improve epithelial barrier function.
+Various attributes that convey beneficial effects by probiotic strains include ability to replicate in the host and persist for a suitable time to impart effects, production of antimicrobial substances and those that interfere with pathogen adherence and virulence, the ability to modulate host immunity, and improve epithelial barrier function.

 Typically, probiotics do not take up residence in the gut after they are consumed.
-Many studies show that within a week or two of stopping probiotics, they are no longer isolated from your feces.
-But this does not mean that they are not beneficial.
+Many studies show that within a week or two of stopping probiotics, they are no longer isolated from a subject's feces, although some studies have shown persistence of some administered probiotics (see here and here).
+But failure to colonize long-term does not render a probiotic unbeneficial.
 As they traverse through your alimentary canal, they can interact with your immune system and with the microbes residing in different parts of your body.
 The important point is that health benefits are established; colonization is not required.